rahultube3/gen-ai-projects/legal-document-review/ARCHITECTURE.md

-# Legal Document Review System - Technical Architecture
+# AI-powered Legal Document Search System - Technical Architecture

 ## 🏗️ **System Architecture Overview**

-The Legal Document Review System follows a modern, layered architecture pattern with clear separation of concerns, ensuring maintainability, scalability, and security.
+The AI-powered Legal Document Search System follows a modern, layered architecture pattern with clear separation of concerns, ensuring maintainability, scalability, and security.
 The system is designed around the principles of Domain-Driven Design (DDD) and Clean Architecture.

 ## 📐 **Architectural Patterns**